 Backlog grooming must have a lodestar to follow and the guide is always the customer.
 Think about them as prioritizing the backlog.
 Customers can be like a rule against which all else is measured.
 The product is being produced for customers and therefore customers are the destination to always keep in sight.

 Sometimes there are user stories or tasks that are not able to start until another is completed.
-These dependencies, if not identified, can block team members, delay progress and block team productivity.
+These dependencies, if not identified, can block team members and delay progress.
 So, be sure to identify any dependencies when backlog grooming.